Tips & Tonics

 A: Fall is the best

 time of the year to transplant trees, shrubs, and evergreens because they've quit

 growing for the year, and have some time to recover from the shock before the next

 growing season.
 Early spring is the second best time.
 To get them off to a good

-start, give each newly moved plant a quart of the following tonic: 1 tbsp. of tea,
+start, give each transplant a quart of the following tonic: 1 tbsp. of tea,

 1 tbsp. of whiskey, 1 tbsp. of baby shampoo, and 2 tsp. of fish emulsion in 1 quart